Carl: So what? That's legal in Rollo Pollo.

 - Episode "Old School" has Rosa, Amy, Charles, Jake and Hitchcock goof around with a bomb-disposal robot and they blow up Scully's smelly shoes in the Cold Open, and they all blow up Jake's old book by Jimmy Brogan in The Tag.

-- Episode "The Jimmy Jab Games" has the office event described by Diaz as "a bunch of dumb contests we play to kill time"; examples would be "the monster mouth bagel toss" (trying to hit Scully's open mouth with a piece of bagel), "the mouthathon" (eating month-old Chinese food from the fridge) or "bulky bulky run run" (the bomb suit foot race), "keep your cover" (they must talk to as many officers as they can without being recognized) and "obstacle course".
+- Episode "The Jimmy Jab Games" has the office event described by Diaz as "a bunch of dumb contests we play to kill time" while waiting for a VIP to arrive; examples would be "the monster mouth bagel toss" (trying to hit Scully's open mouth with a piece of bagel), "the mouthathon" (eating month-old Chinese food from the fridge) or "bulky bulky run run" (the bomb suit foot race), "keep your cover" (they must talk to as many officers as they can without being recognized) and "obstacle course".

 - "Lockdown": Everyone is supposed to fling gourds (Thanksgiving decor) and hit the elevator door.
 Jake tries to dodge them with a police shield.